sciZer0/7/v/README.md

 First of all, there is **$83 trillion** in the total global money supply, and this total supply is constantly increasing.

-Definitely, in the Inflationary Monetary Economy, there is nothing new and valuable.
+Definitely, in the inflationary monetary economy, there is nothing new and valuable.

 Specifically, the inflationary monetary model — endless emission of inflationary currencies/tokens —  **eventually always** results in devaluations of the currencies/tokens (values).
 Never, in something different.